Harambee Summer Festival Policy and Procedures

 It is the intent of the Harambee Summer Festival to provide a welcoming and diverse environment for all campers.
 Tolerance for all aspects of diversity of culture and family make up is a key to our beliefs.

-Over the span of the past 20 years Harambee Cultural Society has hosted families in several locations throughout British Columbia.
+Over the past more than 20 years Harambee Cultural Society has hosted families in several locations throughout British Columbia.
 We plan our camp for the first week of July with details regarding date and location available each February.

 No pets are permitted at Harambee Summer Festival except those that are certified by the BC Guide Dog and Service Dog Act, or similar legislation.